actions/importer-labs/jenkins/valet-forecast-lab.md

-# Forecast the usage of a Jenkins namespace
+# Forecast the runner usage of a Jenkins instance

 In this lab we will use the `forecast` command to forecast potential GitHub Actions usage by computing metrics from the historical pipeline data in our Jenkins instance.
 The metrics will be stored on disk in a markdown file and include job metrics for execution time, queue time, and concurrency.
 We will look at each of these metrics in more depth later in this lab.